Color Contrast Checker for Tailwind CSS

-Pick any two Tailwind colours, see real-time WCAG 2.1 contrast ratios, and copy the class names straight into your code.
+Pick any two Tailwind colors, see real-time WCAG 2.1 contrast ratios for AA and AAA compliance, and copy the class names straight into your code.

 Foreground (Text)